 Students interested in teaching are urged to read the “Education” section of the catalogue and to contact a member of the Education Program.
 Students majoring in biology and preparing for dental, medical, veterinary, or other health professions must carefully plan how to fit prerequisite courses in other disciplines into their course of study.
 Students interested in health professions should, in addition to working closely with their major advisor, consult regularly with the health professions advisor in the Career Center.

-Professors Catherine Bevier, Frank Fekete, Russell Johnson, Judy Stone, and W. Herbert Wilson Jr.; Associate Professors Syed Tariq Ahmad, Lynn Hannum, and Andrea Tilden; Assistant Professors David Angelini, Joshua Martin, Christopher Moore, Suegene Noh, and Ronald Peck; Visiting Assistant Professors Susan Childers, Thomas Klepach, Allison Moloney and Johanna van Oers; Senior Laboratory Instructors Tina Beachy, Scott Guay and Sarah Staffiere; Laboratory Instructors I Lyndell Bade and April Chiriboga; Research Scientists Paul Berkner, Bets Brown, Susan Childers, Phillip de Maynadier, William Feero, Josh Kavaler, and Ross Zafonte; Research Associate Louis Bevier
+Professors Catherine Bevier, Frank Fekete, Russell Johnson, and Judy Stone.; Associate Professors Syed Tariq Ahmad, David Angelini, Lynn Hannum, Ronald Peck, and Andrea Tilden; Assistant Professors Allison Barner, Christina Cota, Joshua Martin, Christopher Moore, and Suegene Noh; Visiting Assistant Professors Susan Childers, Thomas Klepach, and Johanna van Oers; Senior Laboratory Instructors Tina Beachy, Scott Guay and Sarah Staffiere; Laboratory Instructors I Lyndell Bade, April Chiriboga, and Serena Graham; Research Scientists Paul Berkner, Bets Brown, Susan Childers, Phillip de Maynadier, William Feero, Josh Kavaler, and Ross Zafonte; Research Associates Louis Bevier and Brenda Fekete

 General Requirements for All Major Programs (Except Computational Biology)